trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    The command also includes the metadata file and an optional local alias for the collection.

    The command also updates the `tznft.json` file with information about the new collection, including the address of the smart contract that manages the collection and the addresses of the two users in the sandbox, Alice and Bob.

-   TODO: Is this the address of the contract, the collection, or the address of something else?

 1. Create a metadata file for the first NFT in the collection by running this command: